6th Berlin International Film Festival

 The 6th annual Berlin International Film Festival was held from 22 June to 3 July 1956.
 The FIAPF granted the festival the "A status" during this year, which was previously only reserved for Cannes and Venice.
 The awards for the first time, were given by an international jury.

 The Golden Bear was awarded to Invitation to the Dance directed by Gene Kelly.
-However, this decision by the jury was widely criticized as the fil was considered "too shallow" for a Golden Bear.
-The favourite among many critics was the Finnish entry Tuntematon sotilas by Edvin Laine, which was an anti-war film without any illusions based on a novel by Väinö Linna.
+However, this decision by the jury was widely criticized as the film was considered "too shallow" for a Golden Bear.
+The favourite among many critics was the Finnish entry The Unknown Soldier by Edvin Laine, which was an anti-war film without any illusions based on a novel by Väinö Linna.

-Jury
+Juries

 The following people were announced as being on the jury for the festival: